Shopko optical business going up for auction this weekend, sale could spare 700 jobs

 News At Other State Sites:

-- Snowy roads lead to crashes as storm hits Wisconsin; thundersnow reported9 hours ago
+- Snowy roads lead to crashes as storm hits Wisconsin; thundersnow reported16 hours ago

-- MU poll: Donald Trump approval rises, Bernie Sanders leads Dems as Wisconsin girds for 202...14 hours ago

-- Shopko optical business going up for auction this weekend, sale could spare 700 jobs14 hours ago

-- Georgeson, Arvid Allan Age 69 of Rural Camp Douglas15 hours ago
+- Georgeson, Arvid Allan Age 69 of Rural Camp Douglas23 hours ago

-- Tornado Drills Scheduled For April 11th as Part of Sever Weather Awareness Week17 hours ago
+- Tornado Drills Scheduled For April 11th as Part of Sever Weather Awareness Week24 hours ago

 - Jim Steineke – Steineke hits, misses on claim Evers won't meet1 day ago